spaceh3ad/singularity-dao-task/doc/test/MultisigContract.unit.md

 ### Execute Action

-- **`test_executeAction`**: Demonstrates that once the required number of approvals is reached, the action is executed and then removed from the list of pending actions, effectively clearing the execution data associated with that action ID.
+- **`test_executeAction`**: Demonstrates that once the required number of approvals is reached, it emits `ActionExecuted` event and the action is executed and then removed from the list of pending actions, effectively clearing the execution data associated with that action ID.

 ## Revert Scenarios